-Although Canada plans to legalize recreational marijuana use in 2018, patients should still keep the country’s medical laws mind.
+Although recreational marijuana will be available in September 2018, patients should still keep the country’s medical laws mind.
 You may want to get marijuana medicine before you can buy cannabis recreationally, or you might want to understand your rights as a patient.
 Either way, we can walk you through the basics.

 Canada first legalized medical marijuana in 2000 and passed the Medical Marihuana Access Regulations (MMAR) in 2001.
 MMAR let patients get cannabis medicine by growing it at home, having a caregiver grow it or buying it from Health Canada.
 In 2013, the Marihuana for Medical Purposes Regulations (MMPR) replaced MMAR to add a network of licensed producers and prohibit personal growing licenses.

 In 2016, Canada revised the MMPR, changing them to the Access to Cannabis for Medical Purposes Regulations (ACMPR).
 The ACMPR provides patients with the options to grow their own cannabis or buy it from a producer.

 To join Canada’s medical marijuana program, a patient must get authorization from their doctor to use cannabis for certain symptoms.
 The symptoms generally involve severe and chronic illnesses such as cancer, HIV/AIDS and terminal illnesses.
 Before applying for marijuana medicine, the patient must have tried standard treatments that haven’t worked.